Invalid email address

 Followers trust micro-influencers’ opinions and suggestions because of their authentic content and relatability.
 This often translates to higher conversion rates for brands that work with them.
 Sure, you might be targeting a smaller pool of people, but these smaller audiences are more invested in what micro-influencers have to say.

 Is smaller really better?
 You’ll have to test for your brand.
 But consider the experience of Amulya Balavar, a growth and product manager in Toronto.
-Amulya recently analyzed results of smaller micro-influencers vs. larger micro-influencers for Allo Health.
+Amulya analyzed the impact of smaller micro-influencers vs. larger micro-influencers for Allo Health and here's what she found:

 While the influencers with 50K+ followers helped with massive reach and awareness for the brand, the sales achieved from their partnerships delivered only 0.5x ROI.
 This was solved by the smaller micro-influencers with only 10-50K followers.
 Their focused audiences delivered 2.0x ROI.